ale01icloud/tron-energy-rental/replit.md

   - All private messages are forwarded to the bot owner (OWNER_ID)
   - Owner can reply to users through the bot
   - All conversations are logged in data/logs/private_chats/
+  - **Broadcast feature**: OWNER can send messages to all users who have privately messaged the bot
+    - Command: `广播 消息内容` or `群发 消息内容`
+    - Shows delivery statistics (success/failed/total)
 - Data persistence with per-group JSON files (data/groups/group_<chat_id>.json)
 - HTTP keepalive server on port 5000